andres-erbsen/dename-writeup/dename.md

 ==========

 \label{evaluation}
-A usability evaluation of PGP[@Johnny1999] pointed out the need for a simpler and smaller conceptual model of security than manual handling of public keys as used in PGP.
+A usability evaluation of PGP[@Johnny1999] pointed out the need for a conceptual model of security simpler and smaller than manual handling of public keys as used in PGP.
 Pond[@Pond] and OTR do not require users to learn fundamentally new ways of reasoning about security, but they do not scale as well to broader use: while proficient OpenPGP users can use the web of trust to verify each other's public keys non-interactively, Pond and OTR require each pair of users to communicate with each other through some trusted channel.
 Furthermore, while substantially simpler that PGP's, the model used by Pond and OTR is still alien to most users -- we are not aware of any widely adopted programs that require users to establish shared secrets.
 Using `dename`, we can get the best of both
 worlds: assuming the user trusts that one of the `dename` servers will treat them honestly, the only piece of information a user needs to give to the software about the user they wish to communicate with is the recipient's hand-picked username.
 All security-specific details can be handled behind the scenes.
 This model is even simpler than Pond's and OTR's, and is likely to be already familiar to a large fraction of the users, for example from Email or Twitter.

 To show that it is practical to replace manual public key distribution with `dename`, we integrated a `dename` client with the Pond asynchronous messaging system, OpenSSH and OpenPGP.
-Modifying Pond to work with `dename` required changing 50 lines of logic code and 200 lines of user interface declarations, the two `ssh` wrapper scripts are 2 lines each and the `gpg` wrapper is 15 lines.
+Modifying Pond to work with `dename` required changing 50 lines of logic code and 200 lines of user interface declarations. the two `ssh` wrapper scripts are 2 lines each and the `gpg` wrapper is 15 lines.

 Pond requires each pair of users to establish a shared secret before